 Eliminating Pain without Narcotics and Other Pain Medications

 Pain is the single most common health issue people experience.
 According to the American Academy of Pain Management, chronic pain (pain that lasts over three months) afflicts almost a third of our population.
-At our office, the most common pain problems we see are headaches (including migraine), muscle and ligament pain, and pain of the joints, including the spine, hips, knees, shoulders, arms, hands and feet.
+The most common treatment for pain has been narcotic medications, but the over use of these substances has lead to the Opiod Crisis that has become a major concern in our country.

 Pain killing drugs, including narcotics, though useful and necessary at times, should not be relied on as a permanent solution for chronic pain and are best used for shorter time periods until the cause of a person’s pain is corrected.
 Prescription narcotics in particular are addicting and can be dangerous, being responsible for more drug related deaths than heroin and cocaine.
 Another problem with narcotic medications is that the body often rapidly develops a tolerance or resistance to these medications, decreasing their effectiveness.

 So what can be done for chronic or acute pain?

 There are effective natural pain therapies that work by correcting the cause of the pain and not just blocking the pain signals.
 In our office we may use any of the following tools, depending on the particular case.
 We have found that correcting the cause of the pain is much more effective and desirable than only blocking the pain signals the body is generating with narcotics and other chemical pain killers.